2024–25 NFL playoffs: NFC: Washington Commanders 45, Detroit Lions 31

 Just before the end of the first quarter, Jared Goff was sacked and fumbled deep into Washington's territory.
-This turnover turned into points, as Washington's next drive ended in a Brian Robinson Jr. goal-line touchdown run, which included the Commanders going for it on fourth down (and succeeding) for the second time this game and the fifth time so far this playoff.
+This turnover turned into points (and a three-point lead), as Washington's next drive ended in a Brian Robinson Jr. goal-line touchdown, which included the Commanders going for it on fourth down (and succeeding) for the fifth time so far this playoff.
 A Sam LaPorta one-handed red zone catch from Goff immediately gave the Lions the lead back, 14–10.
 This was another short-lived lead, as the Commanders scored a minute and 21 seconds later on a Daniels screen pass to Terry McLaurin for 59 yards.
 The following possession saw the Goff throw a pick-six to Commanders cornerback Quan Martin, extending the Commanders lead, 24–14.
 On the interception run back, Goff was hit by Frankie Luvu in the head and had to come out of the game.
 On the next possession, backup quarterback Teddy Bridgewater came into the game and the Lions scored on a Jameson Williams end-around for 61 yards, now trailing just by 3.
 A few moments later, Daniels hit Dyami Brown for an over the shoulder 38-yard catch, in what was considered a "no-look" catch as safety Kerby Joseph hit Brown's facemask before he could see the ball.
 Later in the possession, Daniels found veteran tight end Zach Ertz for a 5-yard touchdown to extend their lead back to 10.
-Goff came back into the game and committed his third turnover in the game on an interception by rookie cornerback Mike Sainristil on a pass intended for Jameson Williams in the endzone.
-The Commanders took a 31–21 lead on the top seeded Lions into halftime.
-Overall, in the second quarter, both teams combined for 42 points, the highest scoring second quarter in NFL history.
-The teams also combined for 621 yards and seven different players scored a touchdown in the opening half.
+Goff came back into the game and committed his third turnover on an interception by rookie cornerback Mike Sainristil on a pass intended for Jameson Williams in the endzone.
+The Commanders took a 31–21 lead on the top-seeded Lions into halftime.
+Overall, in the second quarter, both teams combined for 42 points, the highest scoring second quarter in NFL postseason history.
+The teams also combined for 621 yards and seven different players scored a touchdown in the first half.
 Coincidentally, with Tom Brady announcing the game for Fox, it was the first playoff game to feature 600+ yards from both teams in a half since Super Bowl LII, a game that Brady's Patriots lost.